 Because it concerns your thoughts, reflective writing is mostly subjective.
-Therefore in addition to being reflective and logical, you can be personal, hypothetical, critical and creative.
-You can comment about your experiences, rather than soleley drawing on academic evidence.
+Therefore, in addition to being reflective and logical, you can be personal, hypothetical, critical and creative.
+You can comment about your experiences, rather than solely drawing on academic evidence.

 Reflective writing is an activity that includes description (what, when, who) and analysis (how, why, what if).
 It is an explorative tool often resulting in more questions than answers.

 A reflective task may allow you to use different modes of writing and language: